-- 1. Students identify critical thinking situations in which non-routine procedures are necessary. - 2.
-Students indicate critical thinking skills through image analysis of radiographs for diagnostic quality.
+- 1. Students will demonstrate critical thinking through problem-solving skills by identifying situations in which non-routine procedures are necessary. - 2.
+Students will demonstrate clinical performance by evaluating radiographs for diagnostic quality.

 Students will demonstrate clinical competence in their knowledge and technical skills.
 STUDENT LEARNING OUTCOMES